-With a new year comes new goals and a better you!
+With a new year comes new goals and a better you.
 Some of your resolutions might include being more organized, budgeting smarter, or spending less time on social media.

 5) Pocket.
-Whether it's from the News app, Twitter, Facebook - it seems like there is too much interesting content and not enough time to read it all!
-Enter Pocket, the app created for this exact problem.
-Not only will it save all the articles you want to read, but there is also a highlight feature AND the ability to listen to the article if that's more convenient.
+Whether it's from the News app, Twitter, or Facebook, it seems like there is too much interesting content and not enough time to read it all.
+Enter Pocket, the app created for this exact problem.It will save all the articles you want to read and offers a highlight feature and the ability to listen to the article if that's more convenient.

-What apps are you using to stay productive?
-Remember to sanitize your phone using PhoneSoap 3 at the end of each day!
-You can't stay productive if your phone is making you sick! ;)
+Remember to disinfect your phone using PhoneSoap 3 at the end of each day.
+You can't stay productive if your phone is covered in illness-causing germs.